 - In a later episode, Alex, on her own, gets locked in a walk-in freezer.

 - Due South did this a couple of times.
-Once in an actual meat locker (they wrapped themselves in meat in an attempt to keep warm while they reconciled.
-Then in another episode they locked themselves in a bank vault (Intentionally, Fraser's idea) to prevent a bank robbery and then...rigged the sprinkler system to slowly fill it with water (also intentionally, also Fraser's idea), not only adding danger and speeding up their buddy talk but saving the day when the bank vault is finally blown open and thousands of gallons of water deluge the crooks, allowing the duo to take them out.
+Once in an actual meat locker: Fraser and Ray V wrapped themselves in meat in an attempt to keep warm.
+Then, in another episode, Fraser and Ray V locked themselves in a bank vault (Intentionally; Fraser's idea) to prevent a bank robbery and then...rigged the sprinkler system to slowly fill it with water (also intentionally, also Fraser's idea), not only adding danger and speeding up their buddy talk but saving the day when the bank vault is finally blown open and thousands of gallons of water deluge the crooks, allowing the duo to take them out.

 - There was also the time that Fraser and his superior officer, Meg Thatcher, were locked into a giant egg incubator.
 This lead to a certain amount of stripping, sexual tension, and a near-death near-confession.